Brecert/myts/README.md

 The epitome of "don't do this" answers on stackoverflow.

-Don't use this library other then for personal use.
+Please don't use this library other then for personal use.